And Why It’s a Wake-Up Call to Think Long-Term

 6. Diversify Your Suppliers

 Tariffs or not, supplier diversification is always smart.
-Even if pricing is similar across the board today, having options in multiple regions is a hedge against future disruption.
+Even if pricing is similar across the board today, building redundancy in multiple regions protects against political and logistical disruptions tomorrow.

 What This Means for Business Owners